arve0/master/thesis_web.md

 > ML: Hvilke valg har blitt tatt, hva er viktig for neste bruker, hva er
 > begrensninger, utviklingsmuligheter, pros/cons, hvor bra fungerer det....)

-## Automated scanning
+## Scanning
-The reason for automating the scanning is to steer clear from error prone work.
-Glass slides with TMA samples can contain up to 1000 samples for each glass slide[@kononen_tissue_1998], and helping the microscope operator and researcher organize the work is vital.
+The motivation for automating the microscope scanning process is to help the user of the microscope to achieve his goals with less mental overhead, so the user can use the effort on research instead of repetitive trivial labor.
+TMA samples can contain up to 1000 samples for each glass slide[@kononen_tissue_1998], and helping with organizing the work is vital.
 The glass slides in discussion here holds 14 columns of specimen, which is 60 non-overlapping images with a 25x objective.
-The operator of the microscope will have to always be aware of his position in the array.
-A movement of 1.7 \si{\milli\metre} will shift columns by one, which describes the accuruancy required.
+This means that an operator of the microscope must keep track of the current stage position in the array with limited field of view.

-Though the complexity can become much for a human to handle, the situation is not terrible.
-The tissue is somewhat aranged, tools in microscope software exists for scanning large structures, specimen are rounded making them easy to spot.
-In addition, the specimen have quite equal properties like shape and size, making automated detection with image processing a low hanging fruit.
+Though the complexity can be handled by a human, the process of manually scanning TMA consist of a lot error prone work.
+As tissue is somewhat aranged, specimen have features which are easy to extract and are suitable for discimination, tools in microscope software exists for scanning large structures, creating automated microscope scanning with image processing becomes a low hanging fruit.

-Using the matrix screener of Leica LAS, a normal TMA scan would roughly contain the steps:
+To illustrate the pros of using the method described in this thesis, lets compare it to the manual approach.
+By using LAS X matrix screener, the procedure will be fairly structured.
+The manual labor in the scanning would roughly consist of:

 1. Count number of rows and columns.
 2. Align TMA in microscope.
 3. Measure average inter sample displacement.
-4. Measure maximum specimen size.
+4. Find the maximum sized specimen and measure it's size.
 5. Define an experiment holding the correct number of rows, columns, displacement between samples and sample size.
-6. Identify inter sample offsets.
+6. Update inter sample offsets one by one.
-7. Potetially disable fields with smaller size than the largest.
+7. Potetially disable fields on specimen with smaller size than the largest.
-8. Identify and rule out missing samples.
+8. Potentially identify and rule out missing samples.
-9. Create predictive focus map or make sure positions for autofocus are in regions with signal (e.g. specimen should be included in the autofocus image).
+9. Make sure autofocus positions will hold signal (e.g. specimen should be in the autofocus image).
 10. Scan.

-An error in some of the steps above can potentially disrupt steps further down the line.
-In example, with inaccuriancy in average displacement between samples one might have to adjust the offset of many if not all wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.
 The procedure was tested out and step 6 was the most labor intensive, browsing through 126 samples aligning them.
-An alignment of one sample took about 40 seconds, giving 1.5 hours of intensive
+An alignment of one sample took about 40 seconds, giving 1.5 hours of intensive click-and-adjust.
+Also, an error in some of the steps can potentially disrupt steps further down the line, making the procedure even more labor intensive.
+In example, inaccuriancy in average displacement between samples will lead to displacement adjustment of many wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.

 A simple means to avoid some of the steps in the intricate procedure above is using a single scan containing the whole matrix area.
 The procedure then